Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Introduction

-The calculation of~$I$ is usually made by using a nested Monte-Carlo method: one simulates $J$ independent samples of~$X$ called primary scenarios and then, for each primary scenarios, one simulates independently $K$ independent samples of~$Y$ to approximate the conditional expectations involved in~\eqref{calc_risq} by the corresponding empirical mean.
-This method has been investigated by Gordy and Juneja~\cite{GoJu} and Broadie et. al~\cite{BrDuMo} to calculate the probability of large losses and the Value-at-Risk.
-Under mild assumptions, the optimal tuning to approximate~$I$ with a precision of $\varepsilon>0$ is to take $J=O(\varepsilon^{-2})$ primary scenarios and $K=O(\varepsilon^{-1})$ secondary scenarios.
-Thus, the overall complexity is in $O(\varepsilon^{-3})$.
+The calculation of~$I$ is usually made by using a nested Monte-Carlo method: one simulates $J$ independent samples of~$X$ called primary scenarios and then, for each primary scenario, one simulates $K$ independent samples of~$Y$ to approximate the conditional expectations involved in~\eqref{calc_risq} by the corresponding empirical means.
+This method has been investigated by Gordy and Juneja~\cite{GoJu} and Broadie et. al~\cite{BrDuMo} to calculate the probability of large losses, which amounts to take $P=1$, $h(x)=\mathds{1}_{x>u}$ and $\phi\equiv 1$ in~\eqref{calc_risq} and enables them afterwards to estimate the Value-at-Risk of $\E[Y^1|X]$.
+Under mild assumptions, they show that the optimal tuning to approximate~$I$ with a precision of $\varepsilon>0$ is to take $J$ proportional to $\varepsilon^{-2}$ and $K$ proportional to $\varepsilon^{-1}$, leading to an overall complexity of $O(\varepsilon^{-3})$.
 The multilevel Monte-Carlo method (MLMC) developed by Giles~\cite{Giles1} has been applied to the calculation of nested expectations by Haji-Ali~\cite{Haji}, Bujok et al.~\cite{BuHaRe} and Giles~\cite{Giles}.
 Under some regularity assumptions on~$h$, they show that the antithetic MLMC estimator achieves a precision~$\varepsilon>0$ with a computational cost of~$O(\varepsilon^{-2})$.
-Under additional regularity assumptions on $h$ or on the probability density function of $(X,Y)$, Giorgi et al.~\cite{GiLePa} have applied the Richardson-Romberg Multilevel method developed by Lemaire and Pagès~\cite{LePa} that improves the convergence of the MLMC estimator.
+Under additional regularity assumptions on $h$ or on the probability density function of $(X,Y)$, Giorgi et al.~\cite{GiLePa} have applied the Richardson-Romberg Multilevel method developed by Lemaire and Pagès~\cite{LePa} to improve the convergence of the MLMC estimator.

-In this work, we focus on the case where $h$ is the maximum function that is sublinear, but does not satisfy the standard regularity assumptions.
-We are thus interested in the problem of computing nested expectations of the form
+In this work, we focus on the case where $h$ is the maximum function: